Maryna-Haiduk/git-training/README.md

 # git-training
 Hi!
 My name is Maryna Haiduk.
 I'm a Software Developer 'Happy Array' student.
+This project help me to learn how Git exactly work.